-Sugar occurs naturally in foods such as fruit and milk, but we don't need to cut down on these types of sugar.
+Sugar occurs naturally in foods such as fruit and milk, but we don't need to cut down on these types of foods.
 Sugar is also added to lots of foods and drinks such as sugary fizzy drinks, cakes, biscuits, chocolate, pastries, ice cream and jam.
 It's also contained in some ready-made savoury foods such as pasta sauces and baked beans.

-Find out more about healthy eating in our Food and diet section.
+Find out more about healthy eating in our food and diet section.

 It doesn't have to cost a lot to get your 5 A DAY.
 Here are some cheaper ways to stock up on fruit and veg.

 Read our top tips on how to include more fruit and vegetables in your diet while still saving money.